Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Aaand relax!
 It’s your second day in Fiji so it’s time to familiarise yourself with the way they do things around here.

-On such custom is ‘Fiji Time’, a state of being in which all stresses melt away.
-You’ll find that there’s no rush to do things, activities start when they start – not before – and you’re encouraged to enjoy being in the moment.
+You’ll find that there’s no rush to do things.
+Activities start when they start – not before – and you’re encouraged to enjoy just being in the moment.

 You can afford to dedicate this time to R&R because the next 10 days are going to be action-packed on the islands.

-In the evening, make sure you experience a traditional kava ceremony.
 Kava is an earthy-coloured drink made from powdered Piper methysticum, a plant that is native to the western Pacific Islands.
-It’s a popular social drink like alcohol in Western cultures, although not nearly as potent.

 For one thing, you don’t get drunk or high.
 Instead, it acts as a gentle depressant, aiding relaxation and sleep.

-I would describe it a bit like taking a few drops of CBD oil or drinking a ‘sleepy tea’.
+It’s a bit like taking a few drops of CBD oil or drinking a ‘sleepy tea’.
 You might find a tingly or numbing sensation in the mouth, but it’s perfectly safe to drink.

-You’re completely at liberty to drink as much or as little as you want.
+You can drink as much or as little as you want.
 Kava ceremonies have been a part of South Pacific culture for centuries.

-Fiji Day 3 – 10: Island-hopping in the Mamanucas and Yasawas
+Fiji Day 3-10: Island-Hopping in the Mamanucas and Yasawas

 Okay, this is where the action starts.
 A coach will leave bright and early in the morning bound for Port Denarau.
 I would double-check the time for this.
 Sure, ‘Fiji Time’ exists but not for this transfer.

-If you’re someone who likes to wing it when they travel then you can book your itinerary on the ferry, but I wouldn’t recommend it.
-Why?
-A lot of resorts in the Mamanucas and Yasawas are small with limited capacity.
+If you like to wing it when you travel, you can book your itinerary on the ferry, but I wouldn’t recommend it.

 If they don’t have room for you then you can’t stay there.
 You’re better off avoiding the stress altogether and booking your accommodation in advance.